JM181998/exchange-rate-visualizer/README.md

 - 📥 Option to download CSV files of both historical data and forecasts.
 - 📈 Displays model evaluation metrics: MAE, RMSE, and R².
 - 🔁 Automatically updates models and overwrites old ones to ensure fresh predictions.

 ---

+## 🧠 Technologies Used

+- 🐍 Python 3.10.11
+- 🧠 TensorFlow / Keras for LSTM modeling
+- 📊 Plotly for interactive data visualization
+- 🖼️ Streamlit for the web interface
+- 📈 Pandas, NumPy for data processing
+- 🔄 Python scripting for ETL and model automation
+- 🗃️ Modular project structure ready for containerization and future automation

+---